-Mr. B. Harikrishnan, final year student from the Department of Biotechnology, School of Bioengineering, SRM University has successfully cleared the exam, Graduate Aptitude Test in Engineering (GATE 2016; Biotechnology), and has earned the distinction of being ranked 12 in All India Ranking (AIR; Biotechnology).
+Mr. B. Harikrishnan, final year student from the Department of Biotechnology, School of Bioengineering, SRM Institute of Science and Technology (formerly known as SRM University) has successfully cleared the exam, Graduate Aptitude Test in Engineering (GATE 2016; Biotechnology), and has earned the distinction of being ranked 12 in All India Ranking (AIR; Biotechnology).
 The department faculty, staff, and students congratulate him on achieving this distinction.

 I want to pursue a research career and appeared in 2016 GATE-BT paper to gain admission to a postgraduate course in prestigious institutions.
 Much to my pleasant surprise, I secured an AIR 12 (GATE score: 825, Marks: 54.67/100).